muckelba/poracleWiki/v4/config_file.md

 ---

 # Config file
-The configuration file is how PoracleJS determines how to connect to services and how to configure itself during runtime.
-The following sections each describe a particular sub-section in the configuration file.
+## Validating the file
 After making changes to the file we should ensure it is valid JSON.
 If it is not valid JSON PoracleJS will not start.
-You can use [JSONLint](https://jsonlint.com/) to ensure the file is valid JSON.
-It will attempt to highlight any issues that would cause the file to be invalid JSON.
+The default format resembles cJSON which does not have an online linter.
+You may be able to put it into your browsers developer tools to ensure it is valid JSON.

 ## Server